Cara Therapeutics Inc Annual Shareholders Meeting Transcript

 Derek T. Chalmers - Cara Therapeutics, Inc. - Co-Founder, President, CEO & Director

-Great.
-Thank you.
-Good morning, everybody.
-I am Derek Chalmers.
-I'm the Chief Executive Officer for Cara Therapeutics, and I'm very happy to welcome you to the Cara Therapeutics 2020 Stockholders' Meeting.
+So, good afternoon, everybody.
+I am Derek Chalmers, and I'm the Chief Executive Officer of Cara Therapeutics, and I'm very happy to welcome you to the Cara Therapeutics' 2021 Stockholders Meeting.

-Before I call the meeting to order, I'd like to introduce you to the other members of the Board and the business team who are present today.
-The other members of the Board here today are Dr. Jeffrey Ives, Harrison Bains Jr., Christopher Posner, Martin Vogelbaum.
-And Martin Vogelbaum also serves as the company's lead independent director.
+Before I call the meeting to order, I'd like to introduce to you, the other members of the Board and the business team, who are with us today on the call.
+The other members of the Board here in person are Dr. Jeffrey Ives, Harrison Bains, Jr., Christopher Posner, Dr. Susan Shiff, and Martin Vogelbaum, who also serves as the company's lead independent Director.

-The other officers of the company here today are Richard Makara, our Vice President, Head of Accounting and Controller; and Scott Terrillion, our General Counsel and Secretary.
-And Mr. Terrillion will act as secretary for
+The other officers of the company here today are Thomas Reilly, our Chief Financial Officer; and Scott Terrillion, our General Counsel, Secretary and Chief Compliance Officer; and Mr. Terrillion will act as Secretary for the stockholders meeting.

+I'd also like to introduce Sean Riegler and Jason Robinson of Ernst & Young LLP, the company's auditors, who are available to respond to appropriate questions.

 Cara Therapeutics Inc Annual Shareholders Meeting Transcript